Example Development

 Prepare a

-.
+If you want to use Kconfig to do configuration, then the project segment shall be set to y.
 The generated configuration header name shall be set in Kconfig and be the same with component default configuration header file so that it will override the component default one.
 The project segment can depend on the core component of the component set so that it can involve core component of the set.

-If you don’t want to use Kconfig but want to directly provide a configuration header, then project segment should be set to n
+If you don’t want to use Kconfig but want to directly provide a configuration header, then project segment should be set to n, the directly provided configuration header shall be put in the root of project.

 Create an Example